 If you are having a mental health emergency, or you think you are in danger, please contact 9-1-1 or go to your local emergency room.

-If you are considering suicide, or just need to talk to someone, please call (24 hours a day, 365 days a year) or text (3 pm – midnight, Monday – Friday) the Idaho Suicide Prevention Hotline at 208-398-4357 (HELP).
+If you are considering suicide, or just need to talk to someone, please call (24 hours a day, 365 days a year) or text (3 pm – midnight, Monday – Friday) the Idaho Crisis and Suicide Hotline at 208-398-4357 (HELP).
 You can call or text even if you are not considering suicide, but just need to talk to someone about how you feel.
 If you currently have Medicaid you can also call Idaho Behavioral Health Plan managed care provider and speak to someone 24 hours a day, 365 days a year.

 Youth Empowerment Services (YES) is a system of care* that helps children and youth under the age of 18 who have serious emotional disturbance (SED).